-- 8.3.1 Description - 8.3.1.1 A user shall be able to register and deregister to one or more functional identity/ies.
+- 8.3.1.1 A user shall be able to register and deregister to one or more functional identity/ies.
 A user is able to see which other functional identities are present within a certain context (for example train, region, communication group, Railway Emergency Communication, etc.).
-Further it shall be possible for the user to identify at any time the function / person who is talking (for example driver, train staff, maintenance staff, platform staff, controller, etc.). - 8.3.1.2 This application will be responsible for handling the railway role management of the users including the identity registration and deregistration processes. - 8.3.2 Rationale - 8.3.2.1 This application enables the railway role management of the users including the identity registration and deregistration processes, which will make railway communications more efficient.
+Further it shall be possible for the user to identify at any time the function / person who is talking (for example driver, train staff, maintenance staff, platform staff, controller, etc.). - 8.3.1.2 This application will be responsible for handling the railway role management of the users including the identity registration and deregistration processes.

+8.3.2.1 This application enables the railway role management of the users including the identity registration and deregistration processes, which will make railway communications more efficient.
 Some communications even require identification of the users by their identity.
-This application shall also enable the routing based on the initiator functional identity. - 8.3.3 Users - 8.3.3.1 Any authorised user excluding members of the public. - 8.3.4 Functional attributes - 8.3.4.1 A functional identity shall be unique and be reliably presented to the user - 8.3.4.2 A unique functional identity may (if required), be assigned to more than one authorised user. - 8.3.4.3 Registration and deregistration may be subject to restriction(s), based on the context. - 8.3.4.4 An entitled user is able to unregister another user. - 8.3.4.5 It shall be possible to provide the current status of a functional identity, for example available, busy, dealing with emergency situation, etc.. - 8.3.5 Usability criteria - 8.3.5.1 It shall be possible for the user to have the ability to change the status of the functional identity.
-However this could be restricted when user is involved in certain applications - 8.3.5.2 Simple HMI interaction: presentation of functional identities shall be performed in a comprehensive way for example using text description of the functions instead of numbers - 8.3.5.3 Registration and deregistration of functional identities shall be performed in a simple way - 8.3.5.4 Automated functional registration of the on-board communication devices and mobile terminals based on operational conditions, like schedules when entering the train (for example by using Near Field Communication, SmartCard etc.), location, time, recent activity, etc. - 8.3.5.5 When applicable, location information of the user shall be added besides the functional identity in the presented list of users. - 8.3.5.6 Single sign on principle shall be implemented to allow users to access different applications by a singleregistration. - 8.3.5.7 The list of displayed users shall automatically adapt the application used, the ongoing communication and the identity registered by user. - 8.3.6 Related application interfaces - 8.3.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 163 included within their profile.
+This application shall also enable the routing based on the initiator functional identity.

+- 8.3.4.1 A functional identity shall be unique and be reliably presented to the user - 8.3.4.2 The same, unique, functional identity may (if required), be assigned to more than one authorised user. - 8.3.4.3 Registration and deregistration may be subject to restriction(s), based on the context. - 8.3.4.4 An entitled user is able to unregister another user. - 8.3.4.5 It shall be possible to provide the current status of a functional identity, for example available, busy, dealing with emergency situation, etc..

+- 8.3.5.1 It shall be possible for the user to have the ability to change the status of the functional identity.
+However this could be restricted when user is involved in certain applications - 8.3.5.2 Simple HMI interaction: presentation of functional identities shall be performed in a comprehensive way for example using text description of the functions instead of numbers - 8.3.5.3 Registration and deregistration of functional identities shall be performed in a simple way - 8.3.5.4 Automated functional registration of the on-board communication devices and mobile terminals based on operational conditions, like schedules when entering the train (for example by using Near Field Communication, SmartCard etc.), location, time, recent activity, etc. - 8.3.5.5 When applicable, location information of the user shall be added besides the functional identity in the presented list of users. - 8.3.5.6 Single sign on principle shall be implemented to allow users to access different applications by a single registration. - 8.3.5.7 The list of displayed users shall automatically adapt the application used, the ongoing communication and the identity registered by user.

+8.3.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 175 included within their profile.

 Ref Title of related application

 8.4 Location services

-8.5 Authorisation of communication

 8.7 Authorisation of application